ZiweiHu1015/MyPet-Service-Website/docs/ideas.md

 * Each users can post listings requesting service
 * Each users can "apply" to provide service
 * the service provider will gets credits
-* the requester will give her credits to service provider
+* the requester will give 10-30 credits to service provider